 When a swim team wants to hold meets, looking at a quote for what is needed can be daunting.
-While it may look complicated, swim meets can be run quite affordably.
+However, swim meets can be quite affordable.

 There is a difference between products that are required and products that can be used to run a swim meet.
 Teams can run an efficient and effective meet with very basic equipment.
 Adding to that basic equipment can help the meet run more smoothly and supply interest for the spectators and the swimmers.

-From there touchpads can be added to make the system fully automatic.
+From there, one can add touchpads to make the system fully automatic.
 The touchpads hang on the wall in each lane and connect to the deck cable, along with a single backup button in each lane.
 This system reduces the number of volunteers needed in each lane from two to one, as well as taking the timer’s human reaction time out of the swimmer’s recorded time.

 Which type of scoreboard to purchase depends on the budget, as well as how the pool is used.
 If the pool is only used for the swim team, a numeric-only LED board will give more than enough information for the spectators and swimmers during the meet.
 If the pool is used for more than just the occasional swim meet, then a video board is a wise investment.
 Video boards are flexible and allow users to run movie nights, presentations, advertising and much more when there is not a swim meet happening.

 EXTRA CREDIT: Watch “How a Scoreboard is an Investment” here.

 Additional items like relay judging pads, remote start devices, programmable pace clocks, under block speakers and other things are nice to have but not strictly necessary.
 Many people find starting with a smaller semi-automatic timing system frees up the volunteers to just watch the meet.
 This, in turn, encourages them to help fundraise for a touchpad system so fewer volunteers are needed.
 Timing systems can be built up over time, from basic to very complex.